 For example, a company with 10 million shares selling for $50 per share has a market cap of $500 million dollars; $50 x 10 million.

-Why is Market Cap Important?
+Why Market Cap Misleads Most Investors

 The market cap of a business is the theoretical price at which the entire business can be bought.
 In practice, it is only the price some number of shares of the business can be bought at because if someone tried to buy all the available shares at once, the price would certainly rise.